US Cash Products- Chicago gasoline jumps on refinery outage

 U.S. GULF COAST <0#P-USG>

-Newly prompt Cycle 16 M2 gasoline slipped 2.00 cents to 18.25 cents under April RBOB futures.
+Newly prompt Cycle 16 M2 gasoline slipped 0.75 cent to 17.00 cents under April RBOB futures.

 Cycle 15 61-grade ultra-low sulfur diesel was seen done at 3.00 cents over the April heating oil screen, up half a cent.